geom_alluvium receives a dataset of the horizontal (x) and vertical (y,

 Character; the type of curve used to produce flows.
 Defaults to

-produces approximation splines using 4 points per curve; the alternatives produce interpolation splines between points along the graphs of functions of the associated type.
+"xspline"and can be alternatively set to one of"linear","cubic","quintic","sine","arctangent", and"sigmoid"."xspline"produces approximation splines using 4 points per curve; the alternatives produce interpolation splines between points along the graphs of functions of the associated type.
 See the Curves section.- curve_range

 For alternative

-s based on asymptotic functions, the value along the asymptote at which to truncate the function to obtain the shape that will be scaled to fit between strata.
+curve_types based on asymptotic functions, the value along the asymptote at which to truncate the function to obtain the shape that will be scaled to fit between strata.
 See the Curves section.- segments

 The number of segments to be used in drawing each alternative curve (each curved boundary of each flow).
 If less than 3, will be silently changed to 3.